-(By the way, you will need this time to “unlearn,” too!
-But, more on that later.)
+(By the way, you as the homeschool parent will need this time to “unlearn,” too!
+But, more on that in a bit.)

 Your child will need time to understand that they don’t have to raise their hands to ask questions or get permission to go to the bathroom or sit at a desk for an hour or two on end doing worksheets.